 Hit "Create" to begin editing the template.

 The Template for each Advanced zyLab is what learners will see when the page is published.
 It can be edited at any time, even after publishing.
-However, learners will need to "Reset to template" to see any changes if they opened the assignment before the template was edited.
+However, learners will need to "Reset lab to template" to see any changes if they opened the assignment before the template was edited.

 IDE Menu